tecolicom/Text-ANSI-Fold-Util/README.md

 - **ansi\_unexpand**(_text_, ...)

     Unexpand tabs.
 Interface is compatible with
     [Text::Tabs](https://metacpan.org/pod/Text::Tabs)::unexpand().
-Dafault tabstop is same as `ansi_expand`.
+Default tabstop is same as `ansi_expand`.

-    Current implementation replace white spaces to tab only when they are not ANSI-colored.
+    Please be aware that, current implementation may leave some redundant color designation code.

 # SEE ALSO